Aravindms369/Sentiment-Analysis/README.md

-#Sentiment analysis of tweets
+# Sentiment Analysis of Tweets
  This application is Streamlit dashboard to analyse sentiment of tweets